-If the size of trees to be cleared in forested areas along the route is considered too large by PCGP to be taken whole for yarding, trees may be felled, topped, limbed, and bucked on-site.
+If the size of trees to be cleared in forested areas along the route is considered too large by PCGP to be taken whole for yarding, trees may be felled, topped, limbed, and bucked on-site where they were felled.
 Merchantable pieces will be yarded to a landing for decking, loadout, and transport.
 Some portion of the wood debris from clearing (i.e. limbs, cull logs or broken log pieces, tops) would remain on the ground within the construction right-of-way where the trees were cut.
 During logging, tree tops and limbs would be broken or crushed creating a volume of small slash that would be impractical to remove from the construction right-of-way.
 Some of the slash on the ground would act as erosion control between the time the construction right-of-way is cleared and the pipeline is installed.

 Residual slash from timber clearing would be stockpiled on or at the edge of the construction right-of-way or TEWAs or within UCSAs, and scattered/redistributed across the construction right-of-way during final cleanup and restoration, after seeding, according to BLM and USFS fuel loading specifications to minimize fire hazard risks.
 Scattering the slash across the construction right-of-way would hinder off-highway vehicle traffic on the reclaimed construction right-of-way and would act as a natural mulch to minimize erosion.
 In general, the equipment used for slash pull-back and spreading on the construction right-of-way could include equipment used for pipeline construction.
-Specific equipment and methods would be determined on-theground based on the terrain, equipment capabilities and in consultation with BLM and USFS representatives.
+Specific equipment and methods would be determined on-the-ground based on the terrain, equipment capabilities and in consultation with BLM and USFS representatives.
 On federal lands, larger slash pieces (more than 8 inches in diameter), may be removed from the construction right-of-way and decked in designated storage sites or at road crossings.
-This material would be made available by PCGP to the public for a specified, limited time, after which PCGP would promptly remove any remaining material and legally dispose of it off of federal lands.
-Large woody debris would be retained on the construction right-of-way according to agency specifications to provide down wood for wildlife habitat and to aid in soil productivity.
+This material would be made available to the public.
+Large woody debris would be retained on the construction right-of-way according to agency specifications, as mitigation, to provide down wood for wildlife habitat and to aid in soil productivity.